vishalchovatiya/Linux-System-Programming/RTLD_NEXT.md

         return ((*fptr)());
 }
 ```
-- Then calling upon `funcXYZ` will be searched for in object `D.so` which just loaded after `C.so` & pointer to function is returned
+- Then calling upon `funcXYZ` will be searched for in object `D.so` which just loaded after `C.so` & pointer to function is returned as seen in above code.

 ### What Is RTLD_NEXT Used For ?